-The Los Angeles College of Music is nationally accredited by the National
+The Los Angeles College of Music is nationally accredited by the National Association of Schools of Music (NASM) since November 1, 2003.

 Licensure by the State of California

 The Los Angeles College of Music is a private institution licensed to operate by the Bureau for Private Postsecondary Education (BPPE).